 Linings also help preserve the shape, improve the fit and protect the outer fabric of a garment.
 Every item shouldn’t have a lining, of course, but anything meant to have a tailored look like a dress or jacket needs a lining.

 The above images are examples of quality facing on the inside of a garment

-Clothing was often lined in silk, a feature reserved for ultra, high-end luxury brands today, but that we do at Senza Tempo.
+Clothing was often lined in silk, a feature reserved for ultra, high-end luxury brands today, but that we still do at Senza Tempo.
 Silk linings are as practical as they are functional.
-Silk, other natural fabrics like wool and cotton, are breathable, thus they adjust to your body temperature.
-It isn’t the wool to your suit that makes you sweat in July, it’s the fact that it’s lined in polyester or acetate which is a derivative of plastic.
+Silk and other natural fabrics like wool and cotton, are breathable, thus they adjust to your body temperature.
+It isn’t the wool in your suit that makes you sweat in July, it’s the fact that it’s lined in polyester or acetate which is a derivative of plastic.

-Though most people couldn’t name one item of clothing they kept until it wore out, my grandmother kept her clothing until it couldn’t be repaired or simply wasn’t wearable — in other words, many years.
+Though most people couldn’t name one item of clothing they kept until it wore out, my grandmother kept her clothing until it couldn’t be repaired or simply wasn’t wearable—in other words, many years.
 She wore clothing with clean, simple lines in timeless silhouettes.
 This ethos has been the biggest influence on my personal shopping habits and the philosophy behind my clothing line.
 The more simple a garment is, the easier it is to accessorize in a variety of ways and wear repeatedly without growing tired of it.
-Simple styles aren’t boring, but versatile.
+Simple styles aren’t boring—they’re versatile.